SaraM47/thegardentrio/README.md

 # Webshop: The Garden Trio

 ## Description
-A responsive and visually appealing webshop built for a fictional company selling [product type], created as part of the course *Graphic Techniques for the Web*.
+A responsive and visually appealing webshop built for a fictional company selling merchandise of my own original characters, created as part of the course *Graphic Techniques for the Web*.
 The website includes both a portfolio section and a shop page to showcase and sell products.

 ## Features
 - **Responsive Design:** Optimized for desktop, tablet, and mobile devices.